novels-project/british-fiction-1770-1836/README.md

 ## Data

-- Data `http://www.british-fiction.cf.ac.uk` was retrieved using `scripts/download-british-fiction-1800-1836.py`.
+Data `http://www.british-fiction.cf.ac.uk` was retrieved using `scripts/download-british-fiction-1800-1836.py`.

+## Processing

+The downloaded pages are processed with `scripts/process-british-fiction-1800-1829.py`, resulting in the utf-8 encoded file `data/british-fiction-1800-1829.json` which contains a JSON-encoded dictionary.

 ## TODO